faircloth-lab/phyluce/docs/src/pre-processing.rst

                 genus_species-READ1.fastq.gz (symlink)
                 genus_species-READ1.fastq.gz (symlink)

-`interleaved` contains the cleaned read data in interleaved format, with one file containing "READ1and2" (both reads kept) and another file containing "READ" data, where only one read of the pair are kept (AKA singleton reads).
+`interleaved-adapter-quality-trimmed` contains the cleaned read data in interleaved format, with one file containing "READ1and2" (both reads kept) and another file containing "READ" data, where singleton reads are kept (singletons sometimes results from the QC routines).